There is a lot to learn in this world. Just when I thought I knew all there was to know about making chorag, a curve ball was thrown my way.

 Robyn’s comment: Interesting concept: Armenian Locum S’Mores!
 Mmmmmm!

-When the box of mastic locum arrived, my mother, Doug, and I got down to “work”.
+With the help of my mother and husband, we got down to “work”.
 We brushed off as much powdered sugar as possible so we could concentrate on the mastic flavor.
 Later, I took some of the locum to a small gathering of friends for their impressions.

 Here are our results: